 At the end of the ceremony, Ms. Edwards gave a Closing Address.
 In it she admired them for their performances, and closed her address with a surprising announcement that the finalists will be invited to the U.S. Consul General.

-■Opening Address by Mr. Kiran S. Sethi, an adviser of the Japan-America Society of Kobe
+■Opening Address by Mr. Kiran S. Sethi, Adviser of the Japan-America Society of Kobe

 Japan-America Society of Kobe has had a long history of over 100 years and has held numerous activities for the purpose of developing mutual understanding of peoples between Japan and the USA.
 Among those projects is the JASK CUP English Recitation Contest for High School Freshmen, of which we are having for the 27th time this year.